rodrigo-fagundes/ascii-art-go/README.md

 # ascii-art-go
 ASCII Art in Golang

+_Future improvements can be found marked as **TODO** comments for now.
+In the future, move them to github issues._

 # How to run

 Once you run, the service will be available on port 8080 in your localhost.
 To test, I recommend using postman.
 Send a request to `localhost:8080/artify` with a form-data containing an image in the `file` key to get the art.